ritish-behera/VSD-PhysicalDesign/README.md

 - Library Files (.lib)
 - Constraints (.sdc file)

-To load our design we need to create a script cotaining our design and the following library files for min, max and typical corner analysis.
-In this flow we have created a "pre_sta.conf" file for the same containing the verilog data, min/max analysis, linking design, reading sdc followed by reports for tns and wns (slack information).
-We have creted this file in the /openlane directory.
+To load our design we need to create a script cotaining our custom design and the following library files for min, max and typical corner analysis.
+In this flow we have created a ```pre_sta.conf``` file for the same containing the verilog data, min/max analysis, linking design, reading sdc followed by reports for tns and wns (slack information).
+We have creted this file in the ```/openlane``` directory.

 ![Screenshot (1732)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/aff81c71-8f6d-458c-b6ff-5fa090ef5cdb)

-Followed by creating this file we have created the constraints file linked with it (similar to base.sdc file for openLANE flow) which contains the information of clock definitions, input output delays and max fanout along with some additional data like clock port, clock period, driving cell & its pin and load capacitance specific to our design.
-We have named the file as "my_base.sdc" in the "openlane/designs/picorv32a/src" directory.
+Followed by creating this file we have created the constraints file linked with it (similar to base.sdc file for openLANE flow) which contains the information of clock definitions, input output delays and max fanout along with some additional data like clock port, clock period, driving cell and load capacitance specific to our design.
+We have named the file as ```my_base.sdc``` in the ```openlane/designs/picorv32a/src``` directory.

 ![Screenshot (1731)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/3146cf75-bbcb-4ee2-93b4-f7f3ae25fc33)

-After the files for the tool are configured run the "sta pre_sta.conf" command to execute the flow.
+After the files for the tool are configured run the ```% sta pre_sta.conf``` command to execute the flow.

 ![Screenshot (1702)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/ab72e913-1122-4f62-b3fa-6bf977776e1d)

-We can see after the STA analysis there is slack violation is present in the design and hence we need to fix it to some extent before CTS which adds buffers to meet the timings.
+We can see after the STA analysis there is slack violation is present (below image) in the design and hence we need to fix it to some extent before CTS, which adds buffers to meet the timings.

-So first we tried to look out for the cells with high fanout which were causing the delays and checked it characteristics throught the command -
+So first we tried to look out for the cells with high fanout which were causing the delays and checked it characteristics through the command -
 ```
-report_net -connections (net_number)
+% report_net -connections <net_number>
 ```
 ![Screenshot 2024-06-05 132522](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/5c907cd0-81ec-4eb0-9292-cda129765a50)

 As these were having high fanouts of 5 and 6, we limited the max fanout number and ran the synthesis again for updated netlist.
 ```
-set ::env(SYNTH_MAX_FANOUT) "value"
+% set ::env(SYNTH_MAX_FANOUT) "value"
-run_synthesis
+% run_synthesis
 ```
 ![image](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/6379dc50-e9b5-408a-9da9-ae7fb56942b9)

 Again we increased the drive strength of few cells with higher capacitances values to reduce the overall value.
 We replaced the existing cells with their respective upsized cells for this purpose and again executed the sta analysis with report checks.

 ```
-replace_cell (InstanceNumber) (LibraryCell)
+% replace_cell <Instance> <LibraryCellName>
-report_checks -fields {net cap slew input_pins} -digits 4
+% report_checks -fields {net cap slew input_pins} -digits 4
 ```
 ![image](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/83526898-bab3-441d-bf75-05ddf0f33f85)